mirage/mirage-www/tmpl/about.md

 ### Core Team

 One of us will review every patch that goes into the main distribution.
-Get in touch with any of us individually if you're interested in a Mirage-related internship at our respective institutions.
+Get in touch with any of us individually if you're interested in a MirageOS-related internship at our respective institutions.

 * **[Anil Madhavapeddy](http://anil.recoil.org)**, University of Cambridge